ClaudiaSuccar/ssn/README.md

 # ssn
 Stores social security numbers in the mainframe.

-This program utilizes modern tools provided by the Open Mainframe Project. \
+This program utilizes modern tools provided by IBM and the Open Mainframe Project. \
 The user inputs their name and social security number, which is stored as a hierarchical variable.